Women in Boxing: An interview with UoB's Fight Night Girls

 By Karen Mends, Opinion Editor and Rachel Shortall, Second Year Philosophy and English

-With only four female fighters out of a total of forty-four competitors, we set out to learn what the women's experience has been like participating in a male-dominated sport.
-Mercedes was unfortunately absent from the session but we were able to interview Ayishah, Izzy H and Izzy N on their experiences.
+With only four female fighters out of a total of forty-four competitors, we set out to learn what the women's experience has been like participating in such a male-dominated sport.
+Epigram caught up with upcoming Fight Night competitors Mercedes, Ayishah, Izzy H and Izzy N to get their insights on the subject.
 Thankfully, from feelings of being treated with genuine respect to becoming part of a real community, the responses were overwhelmingly positive.

 The girls’ reasons for getting involved varied from encouragement from friends and a way to channel excess energy, to taking the opportunity to try something new – such was the case for ‘Iron Ayishah’ seeking a new regimen to expand her horizons from her power-lifting background.
 Having all signed up with no prior boxing experience, there is widespread agreement that it was an anxiety-inducing venture at first.
 The support of the coaches and their fellow female fighters, however, made their newcomer status much less intimidating, and there is unanimous gladness at having stuck out those first scary sessions.